-We invite applications for two Postdoctoral Research Associates to work with Dr Thomas Bloom at the Mathematical Institute, University of Oxford.
-These are two-year, fixed-term positions, funded by the Royal Society.
-We anticipate the start-date for these positions to be 01 September 2024.
+We invite applications for a Postdoctoral Research Associates to work with Professor Stuart White at the Mathematical Institute, University of Oxford.
+This is a three-year, fixed-term position, funded by a research grant from the Engineering and Physical Sciences Research Council (EPSRC).
+We anticipate the start-date for this position to be at the beginning of the 2024-25 academic year, with the earliest start-date being 01 September 2024.